merveozan/NodeJS-TaskManager-Project/README.md

 # NodeJS Task Manager Project

 ## Description
-This project is a Task Manager application built using Node.js.
+This project is a Task Manager application built using NodeJs and MongoDB.
 It provides functionalities for managing tasks, including creating, updating, deleting, and viewing tasks.

 ## Features
 - Create a new task